 The Stages Of Human Decomposition | Aftermath Services

-Human decomposition is a natural process involving the breakdown of organic tissue after death. .
-While the rate of human decomposition varies due to several factors, including weather, temperature, moisture, pH and oxygen levels, cause of death and body position, all human bodies follow the same four stages of human decomposition.
+Human decomposition is a natural process involving the breakdown of tissues after death.
+While the rate of human decomposition varies due to several factors, including weather, temperature, moisture, pH and oxygen levels, cause of death, and body position, all human bodies follow the same four stages of human decomposition.

-What are the 4 Stages of Human Decomposition?
+What are the Four Stages of Human Decomposition?

-The first stage of human decomposition is called cellular autolysis, or self-digestion, and begins immediately after death.
+The first stage of human decomposition is called autolysis, or self-digestion, and begins immediately after death.
 As soon as blood circulation and respiration stop, the body has no way of getting oxygen or removing wastes.
-Excess carbon dioxide creates an acidic environment, causing membranes in cells to rupture.
-The membranes then release enzymes that begin eating the cells from the inside out.
+Excess carbon dioxide causes an acidic environment, causing membranes in cells to rupture.
+The membranes release enzymes that begin eating the cells from the inside out.

-Pallor mortis (“stiffness of death”) causes muscle stiffening 3-6 hours after death, reaching its peak in around 12 hours.
+Rigor mortis causes muscle stiffening.
 Small blisters filled with nutrient-rich fluid begin appearing on internal organs and the skin’s surface.
 The body will appear to have a sheen due to ruptured blisters, and the skin’s top layer will begin to loosen.
-After 3 days, the body begins to loosen back up as bloat and decay begin.

 Stage Two: Bloat

-Leaked enzymes from the first stages of autolysis begin producing many gases.
-The sulfur within the compounds that the bacteria release also causes skin discoloration.
-Due to the gases, the human body can actually double in size.
-In addition, insect activity will likely be present.
+Leaked enzymes from the first stage begin producing many gases.
+The sulfur-containing compounds that the bacteria release also cause skin discoloration.
+Due to the gases, the human body can double in size.
+In addition, insect activity can be present.

 The microorganisms and bacteria produce extremely unpleasant odors called putrefaction.
 These odors often alert others that a person has died, and can linger long after a body has been removed.

 Stage Three: Active Decay